 Mistakes are expensive and businesses at different stages realize that they can not take risks of making mistakes.
-Businesses cannot afford to make mistakes and then correct them in this fast-paced world.
+Businesses cannot afford to make mistakes and then correct them in this fast paced world.
 Most of the time, not analyzing mistakes at the right time will make them pay unnecessarily and irrelevant amounts for their business.
 In the custom software development industry, bugs are the mistakes that companies make in their development processes.
 Software bugs are very common and it happens most of the time unintentionally.
-Hence, you as a business must take care of how to manage different types of software bugs from scratch.
+Hence, you as a business must take care of how to manage bugs from scratch.

-From an unclickable button that refuses to save customer’s information or an app that doesn’t have significant security concerns, also there is a block a release or altogether change program behavior, there’s something for everyone.
+From an unclickable button that refuses to save customer’s information or that app which doesn’t have significant security concerns, also there is a block a release or altogether change programme behavior, there’s something for everyone.
 These programming flaws can cause significant financial losses and harm a company’s reputation.